imdac/mtm6201-midterm-real-estate/README.md

 Prototype Designs for a Real Estate Website - Midterm Resources for Students without Design Foundations I designs

 ## Prototype File
-In the prototype-designs folder, there is a file called 'real-estate-website.sketch'.
+In the prototype-designs folder, there is a file called '**real-estate-website.sketch**'.
 This is actually an **Adobe Xd** file, just double click it and it should open in Xd.

 ## Author
 **Name:** Kishore